 The right Dog Tag, the newer version, only says: Willard R. Lewis, 1545555 T42 42 O, P

 Above a Gasmaske, a German "Egg Granate" that seems to have blown up in the sand, cutlery, plate from the Canteen at UTAH Beach.
 Note the NesCafe tin in the right picture and how well the sand has preserved it.

 Above can be seen another US boot and a emal plate from the field hospital as well as holders for drinking cans.
 The only appropriate text for the photo at the right would be: "Bad Luck".

 Above to the left, all the equipment and accessories from the Field Hospital is displayed.
 To the right are the German bayonet, ammunition and some German tool boxes.
 Below to the left are some of the many helmets that were left at the dump, 50 cm down below the surface.

 A new season is waiting ahead and Erik are preparing for a new season.
 Several areas have already been selected and agreements have been made with the landowners that will allow Erik to make his search on their land.
 I wonder what the 2012 season offers?
 Stay tuned on this website.. more to follow..

-On the photo to the right, Erik can be seen diggin in the field around the Field Hospital.
+On the photo above, Erik can be seen diggin in the field around the Field Hospital.
 As it can be seen, he has found some medication glass bottles only 20-25 cm below the surface.